ros-navigation/docs.nav2.org/build_instructions/index.rst

     --cache-from ghcr.io/ros-planning/navigation2:main \
     ./navigation2

 The `docker build <https://docs.docker.com/engine/reference/commandline/build/>`_ command above creates a tagged image using the `Dockerfile` from the context specified using the path to the repo, where build-time variables are set using additional arguments, e.g. passing a set of `colcon mixins <https://github.com/colcon/colcon-mixin-repository>`_ to configure the workspace build.
-Check the ``ARG`` directives in the `Dockerfile` to discover other build-time variables available.
+Check the ``ARG`` directives in the `Dockerfile` to discover all build-time variables available.
+The command also specifies an `external cache source <https://docs.docker.com/engine/reference/commandline/build/#cache-from>`_ to pull the latest cached image from Nav2's `Container Registry <https://github.com/ros-planning/navigation2/pkgs/container/navigation2>`_ to speed up the build process.

 .. tip::
-  The images cached from are used for Nav2 CI, but can also be used with Nav2 :ref:`dev-containers`!
+  The images cached from above are used for Nav2 CI, but can also be used with Nav2 :ref:`dev-containers`!

 !!!!